jenniferestigene/deep-learning-from-scratch/README.md

 jupyter notebook
 ```

-Unlike the classical ML repo, this one does download real data on first run — MedMNIST and genomic_benchmarks fetch their datasets automatically the first time each notebook loads them.
+Every notebook fetches its dataset automatically the first time it runs.

 ## License